SMILEY4/SimpleApplication/wiki/SimpleUI.md

 ## SimpleUI

 SimpleUI is an UI framework/library build on top of JavaFx.
 Its split into two general parts: The UI state and the scene tree.
-SimpleUI constructs the scene tree from the state which can then be shown to the user.
+SimpleUI constructs the scene tree from the state and node factory which can then be shown to the user.
 The same state produces always the same scene.
-To create interactive interfaces, the state can be updated which then triggers SimpleUI to modify or rebuild the existing scene tree to match the new state.
+To create interactive interfaces, the state can be updated which then triggers SimpleUI to modify (or rebuild) the existing scene tree to match the new state.